-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 New Mexicans voted in favor of a constitutional amendment that shifts the power to select utility regulators from voters to the governor, currently Democrat Michelle Lujan Grisham.
 In addition to changing who selects regulators, the amendment reduces the board’s size from five commissioners to three as of Jan.
 1, 2023.

-Supporters argued giving the governor control will put more emphasis on commissioner qualifications, while critics said the measure reduces the agency of voters to select decisionmakers.
+Supporters argued giving the governor control will put more emphasis on commissioner qualifications, while critics said the measure reduces the agency of voters to select decision-makers.

 Last year, Gov. Grisham signed New Mexico’s Energy Transition Act, which requires the state to reach 100 percent clean electricity by 2045 with interim targets of 50 percent renewables by 2030 and 80 percent by 2040.